7 Signs That May Signal a Need to Change Childcare Providers

 Entrusting the care of your child to another person is a huge deal.
 Parents and caregivers demand only the highest standards from these third parties.
 While it’s only natural for there to be a few hiccups when a child transitions from full-time parental care to spending time at a kindergarten, childminder or early learning centre, this generally settles within the first few weeks or months.

-The following are 7 signs that all might not be well at your chosen provider and perhaps it’s time for you to consider a change.
+7 signs that all might not be well at your chosen provider and perhaps it’s time for you to consider a change

 - A change in their behaviour: Children may act a little differently when at preschool, but continual out of character behaviours should ring an alarm bell.
 For instance, if the caregivers report that your child is constantly crying or having tantrums – but this isn’t the way they act at home.

 - Crying as you leave them: Many children cry when they leave the familiarity of their parent/caregiver for the first few times.
 However, if this continues for more than a few weeks then you should question whether the chosen location is the right one for them.